-Child Custody Attorney in Murfreesboro and Manchester, Tennessee
+Child Custody Attorney in Murfreesboro and Woodbury, Tennessee

 According to a recent study by Pew Research Center, approximately a quarter of U.S. children under the age of 18 live with only one parent.
 Child custody is often a key concern in divorce.
 If you are considering divorce or have just been served with divorce papers, it is crucial that you consult with a knowledgeable Tennessee child custody attorney for detailed guidance.